aritsune/lancer-faq/src/index.md

 ### Is there any way at all I can activate CASTIGATE THE ENEMIES OF THE GODHEAD without being physically present in the mech itself at the time of detonation?
 A subaltern with a copy of my neural pattern?
 A clone?
 A brick on the accelerator?
 My long lost twin sibling, who I don't like very much?
 A service animal?
 Anything?
 No.

+## Page 214, HORUS Minotaur
+### Can Metafold Maze affect characters slowed by Logic Bomb's effect
+Yes, Metafold Maze can be used after Logic Bomb to affect all enemies who failed their Systems save. <wot:426288556902842368/738946231015047239>

 ## Page 218, HORUS Pegasus
 ### What does ¿%:?EXTR!UDE GUN actually do?
 GUN: GUN